 Step By Step Electronic Letter of Credit Transaction Process

-Applicant (importer) applies to the issuing bank for openning an electronic letter of credit which should be subject to latest version of eUCP rules.
+- The applicant (importer) applies to the issuing bank for opening an electronic letter of credit which should be subject to latest version of eUCP rules.

-Issuing bank issues its electronic letter of credit and send the credit to the advising bank through multibank platform.
+- The issuing bank issues its electronic letter of credit and send the credit to the advising bank through multi-bank platform.

-Beneficiary (exporter) of the electronic letter of credit receives the authenticated copy of the e-credit through the secure online multibank platform.
+- The beneficiary (exporter) of the electronic letter of credit receives the authenticated copy of the e-credit through the secure online multi-bank platform.

-At the same time applicant (importer) applies to the transport company that he needs an electronic bill of lading for the particular letter of credit transaction to make sure that the carrier issues an electronic bill of lading instead of a regular paper based bill of lading.
+- At the same time the applicant (importer) applies to the transport company, to make sure that an electronic bill of lading will be issued instead of a regular paper based bill of lading.

 First end-to-end fully electronic letter of credit presentation